sydneyli/keynet/README.md

         {
             "id": 1,
             "hostname": "<host1>",
-            "port": <port>,
+            "port": <port for internal messages>,
-            "rpcport": <external port>,
+            "clientport": <external port>,
-            "key": "<node 1 key>",
-            "primary": true
+            "publickeyfile": <location of public pgp key>,
+            "privatekeyfile": <location of secret pgp key>,
+            "passphrasefile": <location of secret for key>,
         },
         {
             "id": 2,
             "hostname": "<host2>",
             "port": <port2>,
-            "rpcport": <external port2>,
+            "clientport": <external port2>,
-            "key": "<node 2 key>",
-            "primary": false
+            "publickeyfile": <location of public pgp key>,
+            "privatekeyfile": <location of secret pgp key>,
+            "passphrasefile": <location of secret for key>,
         },
         ...
     ]
 }
 ```

-There should only be one primary node, and each node must have their own PGP
-key pair, the public one specified in the cluster configuration.
-In addition,
+Each node must have their own PGP key pair, the public one specified in the
-any nodes that are authorized to add new public keys for their domains should
+cluster configuration.
+In addition, any nodes that are authorized to add new
-be included in a json file to initialize the key store:
+public keys for their domains should be included in a json file to initialize
+the key store:

 ```
 [